Completeness of Flat Coalgebraic Fixpoint Logics: Introduction

+with $n$ the number of agents and $K_i$ read as `agent $i$ knows that'.
+A common feature of these examples is that they trade off expressivity for simplicity of expression in comparison to the full $\mu$-calculus.

-One of the reasons why the full $\mu$-calculus is both hard to read and algorithmically problematic in practice is that one has to keep track of bound variables.
-Indeed we note that the simpler logics listed above (in the case of PDL, the $*$-nesting-free fragment) live in the single-variable fragment of the $\mu$-calculus (a subfragment of the alternation-free fragment~\cite{EmersonLei86}), which is precisely what enables one to abandon variables altogether in favour of variable-free fixed point operators such as $AF$ or $C$.
-We shall refer to logics that embed into a single-variable $\mu$-calculus as \emph{flat fixed point logics}~\cite{SantocanaleVenema07full}.
+One of the reasons why the full $\mu$-calculus is hard for both end users and logicians is that it requires keeping track of bound variables.
+Indeed we note that the simpler logics listed above (in the case of PDL, the $*$-nesting-free fragment) live in the single-variable fragment of the $\mu$-calculus (a subfragment of the alternation-free fragment~\cite{EmersonLei86}), which is precisely what enables one to abandon variables altogether in favour of variable-free fixpoint operators such as $AF$ or $C$.
+We refer to logics that embed into a single-variable $\mu$-calculus as \emph{flat fixpoint logics}~\cite{SantocanaleVenema10}.

-Here, we study flat fixed point logics in the more general setting of \emph{coalgebraic logic}.
-Coalgebra has recently emerged as the right framework for a unified treatment of a wide range of modal logics with seemingly disparate semantics beyond the realm of pure relational structures.
-Examples include monotone modal logic, probabilistic modal logics~\cite{LarsenSkou91}, graded modal logic~\cite{Fine72,DAgostinoVisser02}, and coalition logic~\cite{Pauly02}.
-This level of generality is achieved by parametrizing the semantics over a type functor on the category of sets, whose coalgebras play the role of frames.
-Besides standard Kripke frames, the notion of coalgebra encompasses, e.g., Markov chains, weighted automata, multigraphs, neighbourhood frames, selection function frames, and game frames.
-The theory of coalgebraic modal logic has evolved quite rapidly, and presently includes, e.g., generic upper bounds \PSPACE for satisfiability in next-step logics~\cite{SchroderPattinson09a}, and \EXP for satisfiability under global assumptions in hybrid next-step logics~\cite{SchroderEA09}.
+Here, we study flat fixpoint logics in the more general setting of \emph{coalgebraic logic}.
+Coalgebra has emerged as the right level of generality for a unified treatment of a wide range of modalities with seemingly disparate semantics beyond the realm of pure relational structures.
+Examples include monotone modalities~\cite{Chellas80}, probabilistic modalities~\cite{LarsenSkou91}, graded modalities~\cite{Fine72,DAgostinoVisser02}, coalitional/alternating-time modalities~\cite{AlurEA02,Pauly02}, and various non-monotonic conditionals~\cite{FriedmanHalpern94,OlivettiEA07}.
+The semantics of coalgebraic logic is parametrized over the choice of an endofunctor on the category of sets, whose coalgebras play the role of frames.
+Besides standard Kripke frames, the notion of coalgebra encompasses, e.g., Markov chains, weighted automata, multigraphs, neighbourhood frames, selection function frames~\cite{Chellas80}, and concurrent game structures~\cite{AlurEA02}.
+Generic completeness results in coalgebraic logic are parametrized over sets of rules or axioms that satisfy a local form of completeness called \emph{one-step completeness}.
+That is, they require completeness of a restricted logic without fixpoints and nesting of modalities that is interpreted over mere elements of the functor rather than full-blown frames or models (e.g.\ in the relational base case, over a single subset of the base set thought of as a local view on a set of successors), a condition that is typically quite easy to establish.
+In fact, suitable one-step complete axiomatizations for many examples can already be found in the literature on coalgebraic logic~\cite{Pattinson03,Schroder07,SchroderPattinson09a,KupkePattinson10}.